 - Requests for required or voluntary cost share

 - Requests for reduced or restricted F&A rates as required by the funding agency

 8 Business Days Prior to Sponsor's Due Date

 Request for Facilities & Administrative Cost changes, if applicable

-Facilities & Administrative Cost Waivers require Research, Discovery & Innovation approval.
-These requests must be submitted to Sponsored Projects & Contracting Services, with all required documentation, eight business days prior to the sponsor’s deadline.
+Facilities & Administrative Cost rate reductions require Research, Discovery & Innovation approval.
+These requests must be submitted to Sponsored Projects & Contracting Services as part of the UAccess Research proposal, with all required documentation, eight business days prior to the sponsor’s deadline.
 Sponsored Projects & Contracting Services will route to Research, Discovery & Innovation for approval.
-F&A changes must be approved by Research, Discovery & Innovation. prior to Sponsored Projects & Contracting Services' three business day proposal submission deadline.
+F&A changes must be approved by Research, Discovery & Innovation prior to Sponsored Projects & Contracting Services' three business day proposal submission deadline.

 3 Business Days Prior to Sponsor's Due Date

 Proposal must be submitted to Sponsored Projects & Contracting Services in final approved form